-Dorland Invites residency requests from visual, literary (or other writing) and composing or performing artists.
-Residency stays may be as short as one week or as long as three months, based on requests and availability.
-Residency fees are $300 per week and $1,000 per four week period.
-Applications are reviewed monthly.
+Dorland invites residency requests from visual, literary (or other writing) and composing or performing artists.
+Residency stays may be as short as one week or as long as two months, based on requests and availability.
+Residency fees are $350-$625 per week with discounts for residencies of four or more weeks.

 Mailing address: P.O.
 Box 6, Temecula, CA 92593 ~ Physical Address: 36701 Highway 79 South, Temecula, CA 92592